GRAINS-Soy futures hit highest in over four years on strong demand, tight supply

 * U.S. soy stocks enter “danger zone” -Rabobank

-CHICAGO, Nov 11 (Reuters) - U.S. soybean futures on Wednesday hit new four-year highs for the third consecutive day, while corn futures topped a one-year high on strong export demand and tighter supply estimates.
+CHICAGO, Nov 11 (Reuters) - U.S. soybean futures on Wednesday hit new four-year highs for the third consecutive day, while corn futures retreated after topping a one-year high on strong export demand and tighter supply estimates.

-The markets extended a rally triggered when the U.S. Department of Agriculture on Tuesday issued a monthly crop report that said corn and soybean stockpiles this marketing year will fall to their smallest in seven years.
+Soybeans extended a rally after the U.S. Department of Agriculture on Tuesday issued a monthly crop report that said corn and soybean stockpiles this marketing year will fall to their smallest in seven years.

 “The most interest is on domestic ending stocks which dropped to minimal levels, especially on soybeans,” said Karl Setzer, commodity risk analyst for AgriVisor.

-New contract highs were made in all soybean futures contracts through November 2021 overnight.
+New contract highs were made in all soybean futures contracts through November 2021.

-New contract highs were reached overnight in December, March and May corn futures contracts.
+New contract highs were reached in December, March and May corn futures contracts.

-The USDA report “finally bought U.S. stocks, particularly for soy, into the danger zone,” Rabobank said in a report.
+The USDA report “finally bought U.S. stocks, particularly for soy, into the danger zone,” Rabobank said in a note.

 South American weather needs to be favorable for crops in the coming months to generate large enough harvests to limit mounting pressure on U.S. stocks, Rabobank said.

-“When it comes to South America, all interest is on the dry conditions in Southern Brazil and Argentina,” Setzer said.
+“When it comes to South America, all interest is on the dry conditions in southern Brazil and Argentina,” Setzer said.
 “There is little doubt this will reduce the output from that region even if rains do develop.”
 (Reporting by Tom Polansek in Chicago.
-Additioanl reporting by Michael Hogan in Hamburg and Colin Packham in Sydney, editing by Mark Potter and Chris Reese)
+Additioanl reporting by Michael Hogan in Hamburg and Colin Packham in Sydney, editing by Mark Potter, Chris Reese and Tom Brown)

 Our Standards: The Thomson Reuters Trust Principles.